eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

 * A read-only **Topic** section showing the current topic name, domain, and resolved type name.
 * A **Change Topic** section with domain and topic selection and an **Apply & Reload** button.
 * A **Display** toggle for ROS 2 demangling.
-* Panel Actions with split submenus.
+* Actions with replace-split submenus and copying option.
-* Actions: Select All.

 .. figure:: /rst/figures/screenshots/config_idl_pro.png
     :align: center
-    :width: 350px
+    :width: 330px

 .. _domain-graph: